 Mediatrice holds a Master's in Public Health from the University of Cape Town (UCT), South Africa.
 She is also an Alumni of the International Visitors Leadership Program in the USA.

-In contributing his quota to national and continental development, he teamed up with some of the brightest minds on the continent to setup a pan-African civic-tech organization, Reformers of Africa (reformersofafrica.org).
-Reformers of Africa is dedicated to promoting and supporting ideals, principles and practices of participatory governance, peace, digital social innovation and government accountability in Africa.
+Furthering his passion for governance and civic development, he founded Reformers of Africa, a civic-tech Pan-African organization dedicated to promoting and supporting ideals, principles and practices of participatory governance, digital social innovation, peace and government accountability in Africa.

-He is an Associate Fellow of The Royal Commonwealth Society, UK and a Finalist of The Queen's Young Leaders Award.
+Ayomide is an Associate Fellow of The Royal Commonwealth Society, UK, a recipient of the Royal African Young Leadership Forum (RAYLF) Awards- 2022, and a Finalist of The Queen's Young Leaders Award.

 Temilorun is a development enthusiast, who ambition to redefine leadership in Africa through knowledge, enterprise and public service.
 He holds a Bachelors Degree in Sociology from Bowen University, and currently studying Africa at the University of Oxford, England.